HarithSheikh/hackintosh-sequoia/README.md

 ## EFI Creator
 - [Harith Sheikh](https://github.com/harithsheikh)
 - This was made following many trial and error and a preset.
+- With a few tweaks this efi can also be used for Tahoe

 ## SMBIOS (Important)
 - Din't pay much attention to this but matters a lot as some models get more performance over other and you must not use a real mac or reuse details.